-6 Environmental monitoring, management, research and consultation
+5 Environmental monitoring, management, research and consultation

-6.1 Environmental monitoring
+5.1 Environmental monitoring

-Expert environmental consultants undertake environmental monitoring for the department in line with the commitments in Ministerial statement no. 819: Gnangara Mound groundwater resources (Government of Western Australia, 2009).
-The monitoring provides a representative indication of the health of the system and includes:
+Expert environmental consultants undertake environmental monitoring of groundwater-dependent ecosystems for the department in line with the commitments in Ministerial statement no. 819: Gnangara Mound groundwater resources (Government of Western Australia 2009).
+This long-term monitoring program provides a representative indication of changes in the overall health of the Gnangara system over time and includes:

-- wetland vegetation - wetland macroinvertebrates and water quality - mound spring macroinvertebrates and water quality - wetland frogs.
+- wetland vegetation - · wetland macroinvertebrates and water quality - mound spring macroinvertebrates and water quality - wetland frogs.